 Student Employment Information

 The best source for finding a job on or off campus is our online job database located at the Student Employment website.
 Search either the on-campus or off-campus database by clicking on the appropriate link.
 The database is regularly updated and lists both Federal Work-Study and regular college employment opportunities.
 There will also be a Student Employment Fair early in the semester.
 Stay tuned for more information.
 Departments that are looking to hire students will be present and accepting applications!

 NOTE: Before you begin working, you will need to complete employment paperwork, including an I-9, W-4, and an Employment Authorization form for work on-campus.
 In order to complete the I-9, you will need to provide proof that you are eligible to work in the U.S in accordance with the U.S. Department of Homeland Security.
 Examples of acceptable documents are your passport; OR a photo I.D.
 AND either a Social Security card or an original or certified copy of your birth certificate.
 Please bring these documents to campus with you or you will not be able to work.

 Banks In Portland

-These four banks will be on campus the first day of orientation to help you out with opening a bank account in Portland.
+We host banks on campus the first day of orientation to help you out with opening a bank account in Portland.
 In order to open a bank account you will need:

 - Your local address (you will receive your campus mailbox number in the July Housing Mailing)